 Some nuisances such as overgrown allotments can be actioned under Council's Local Law No. 3 (Community and Environmental Management) 2011.
 This Local Law deals specifically with long grass and other issues which may not only cause a nuisance but also a possible Public Health risk.
 A copy of all of Council's Local Laws is available from the Local Laws Database.

 Landholders are responsible for keeping their blocks or allotments in a neat, clean and tidy condition that is consistent with the rights and expectations of the local community.
 This will prevent nuisances from vegetation overgrowth and/or visual pollution resulting from unsightly accumulation of objects and materials.

-Reports of overgrown and unsightly allotments can be made to the Planning and Sustainable Development Department on phone 07 4761 5544.
+Reports of overgrown and unsightly allotments may be made to the Planning & Sustainable Development Department by email or phoning 07 4761 5544 during business hours.